 Questions about the 2019-2020 VLF grants?
 Contact Vic Sanborn at vjgerkenssanborn (at) gmail (dot) com to send questions or arrange for a phone appointment.

 |Since 1987, the Virginia Literacy Foundation (VLF) has funded an average of 25-30 community-based and faith-based adult literacy programs each year with matching grants ranging from $2,500 to $10,000.
 Programs that have been steadily funded by the VLF collectively serve over 10,000 adults annually, using approximately 5,000 volunteers.

-Organizations that are eligible for VLF grants must be 501 (c) 3 organizations that are located in Virginia and that work with nonprofit staff, volunteers, and an active Board of Directors, and with community partners.
+Organizations that are eligible for VLF grants are 501 (c) 3 organizations located in Virginia and that work with nonprofit staff, volunteers, and an active Board of Directors, and with community partners.

-Our matching grants are offered in categories that are tied to the number of adult literacy students a program serves with a minimum of 12 hours of yearly instruction.
+These categories are tied to the number of adult literacy students a program serves with a minimum number of 12 hours of yearly instruction.